Research Indigenous Liaison Officer

 MRE, LLB, BEd

-Program: Australian Centre for Indigenous Thriving
+Program: Indigenous Thriving

 Theresa Ardler, currently working in the capacity of Research Indigenous Liaison Officer at the Institute for Positive Psychology & Education.

 Theresa is a Gweagal Aboriginal woman of the Eora region, Sydney her mother’s country.

 Theresa’s working life has been in education.
 She has worked across all educational systems in Australia, from the Catholic Education Office, Sydney as Adviser: Aboriginal Education K-12; St. Andrew’s Cathedral School, Sydney as Head of Aboriginal Perspectives K-12; Ballarat Grammar School, Ballarat as Aboriginal Educational Consultant K-12; North Nowra Public School as a classroom teacher; Catholic Education Office, Canberra Goulburn Archdiocese, as the Aboriginal Education Officer K-12 and Trinity Grammar School, Sydney as Educational Consultant K-12.